aahancoc/tree_magic/README.md

 # tree_magic

-tree_magic is a Rust library that determines the file type a given file or byte stream.
+tree_magic is a Rust library that determines the MIME type a given file or byte stream.

 Read the documentation at https://docs.rs/tree_magic/